suyeony0/suyeony0.github.io/_posts/2020-05-26-[KAKAO 2019 - Finding Path Game].markdown

 author : Loui
 ---

-	ï»?
+	ï»¿
 	[130.
-[Programmers??KAKAO 2019 :Finding Path Game]]
+[Programmersâ€“ KAKAO 2019 :Finding Path Game]]
-	- this problem?™s point was the way to make tree.
+	- this problemâ€™s point was the way to make tree.
 	- I spent 3 hours or so to make tree.
 	- I have been stuck since I barely came up with a method to make tree. the given vector sholud be splited before making tree.
 	- see the code.